Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Introduction

-After the aforementioned filtering, splitting, and formatting, we ultimately obtained 29,695 geometry problems, which were compiled into the Euclid30K dataset.
+All conversions are subsequently verified and, when necessary, corrected by human annotators to ensure the final dataset is correct and consistent.
+After the aforementioned filtering, splitting, formatting and human verification, we ultimately obtained 29,695 geometry problems, which were compiled into the Euclid30K dataset.
 Summary statistics about Euclid30K are reported in Table~\ref{tab:statistics}.
 Additionally, we also list some examples of our newly collected data in \cref{fig:data_show}.
-Notably, the final Euclid30K dataset contains 3,996 newly collected/generated solid geometry problems, exceeding SolidGeo \cite{SolidGeo_2025_arXiv}, the largest prior solid geometry dataset, which contained 3,113 problems.
+Notably, the final Euclid30K dataset contains 3,996 newly collected/generated solid geometry problems, exceeding SolidGeo~\cite{SolidGeo_2025_arXiv}, the largest prior solid geometry dataset, which contained 3,113 problems.

-Finally, each instance in Euclid30K is represented as a triple $〈 \text{image(s)}~i,~\text{text problem}~p,~\text{answer}~a 〉$, where $i$ may contain one or multiple figures, $p$ states the given conditions and questions, and $a$ is one of: a LaTeX expression, a numeric value, or the index of the correct option.
+Finally, each instance in Euclid30K is represented as a triple $<\text{image(s)}~i,~\text{text problem}~p,~\text{answer}~a>$, where $i$ may contain one or multiple figures, $p$ states the given conditions and questions, and $a$ is one of: a LaTeX expression, a numeric value, or the index of the correct option.